srcole/srcole.github.io/burritos100.md

 	<li style="font-weight:400;"><span style="font-weight:400;">“Where is the meat in this burrito?”</span></li>
 	<li style="font-weight:400;"><span style="font-weight:400;">“I need a fork”</span></li>
 </ul>
 <span style="font-weight:400;">For this reason, an effort was launched to critique burritos across the county and make this data open to the lay burrito consumer.
 Armed with an ever-growing database of over 100 burritos from Chula Vista to San Marcos (but mainly around UCSD), consumers can make better educated decisions of where to get their next fix.
 With this active feedback into consumption choice, we hope this will also cause burrito chefs to continuously improve their own methods.
 This study was predominantly a joint effort between the Neurosciences graduate program at UC San Diego and the amateur beach volleyball group that plays at Muir courts at 5pm.
-It is an extension of the </span><a href="https://sxcole.com/2015/08/30/searching-for-san-diegos-finest-burrito/"><span style="font-weight:400;">single-dimensional burrito analysis published last year</span></a><span style="font-weight:400;">.</span>
+It is an extension of the </span><a href="https://srcole.github.io/2015/08/30/burrito1/"><span style="font-weight:400;">single-dimensional burrito analysis published last year</span></a><span style="font-weight:400;">.</span>

-&nbsp;

-<b>Previous work: FiveThirtyEight’s best burrito in America</b>
+### Previous work: FiveThirtyEight’s best burrito in America

 <span style="font-weight:400;">Anna Maria Barry-Jester, a reporter with the website FiveThirtyEight travelled across America to identify the best burrito in the country.
 Their process, </span><a href="http://fivethirtyeight.com/features/americas-best-burrito/"><span style="font-weight:400;">described here</span></a><span style="font-weight:400;">, was to data mine Yelp in order to narrow down the pool of &gt;67,000 restaurants to just 64.
 Then, Anna completed a </span><a href="http://fivethirtyeight.com/burrito/#brackets-view"><span style="font-weight:400;">“burrito bracket”</span></a><span style="font-weight:400;"> in which groups of four restaurants faced off against each other in knockout-fashion for 3 rounds until only one taqueria remained: La Taqueria in San Francisco.
 Their articles are worth reading, as their efforts were much more serious, qualifications much more qualified, and methods much better thought-out than my own.
 In addition to naming a best burrito in America, they also have interesting insight on crowdsourced reviewing systems and biases.</span>

-&nbsp;

-<b>The 10-dimensional burrito</b>
+### The 10-dimensional burrito

 <span style="font-weight:400;">Contrary to popular belief, burritos do not merely exist in 3 dimensions.
 They transcend the physical limitations of space.
 From polling several San Diegans, we’ve established the 10 core dimensions of the San Diego burrito.</span>
 <ol>